adri188/Election_Analysis/README.md

 - Extracting requested information:
    > Add to total vote count
    > Create Candidate List and County List
-   > Add votes to each candidate and County
+   > Add votes for each candidate and County
 - Calculating results
    > Based on conditionals evaluate winning candidate and largest county -Writing a report